Suşehri: History

 Suşehri is an ancient localization centre.
 According to accounts its history begins from Bronze Age.
 In the nearby plain objects were found which prove that the area was inhabited during the Bronze Age.
 This area called Kayadelen Village which is under the barrage of Kılıçkaya now.
 There are some castle hangover from term of Byzantine Empire, Rome Era and Selçuklu Era in villages of Akşar, Eskişar and Kale and also in Çataloluk.

 The villages of Büyükgüzel and Küçükgüzel which are ancient localization areas are the important centres in Roman Era.
 That registered from.
 The marble head of lion which was found in Küçükgüzel is exhibited at Museum of Sivas.
 Also there are some objects from the same area which are protected in The Garden of Administration Hall.

 Akşar (Akşar-Abat), town of Suşehri, was an important centre in Middle Age.
 Also Suşehri and around of it was depended to Akşar and so we understand that Plain of Suşehri is called ‘Plain of Akşar’ in historical sources.

+The town was severely damaged by a magnitude 6.3 earthquake on 18 May 1929.
+At least 64 people were killed across multiple villages including in the town.

+Geology and geomorphology

+Suşehri district center is located on the northern slopes of Kösedağ.